mongodb/motor/doc/tutorial-asyncio.rst

   >>> db = client.test_database
   >>> db = client['test_database']

-Creating a reference to a database does no I/O and does not require a ``yield from`` statement.
+Creating a reference to a database does no I/O and does not require an ``await`` expression.

 Getting a Collection
 --------------------